The Challenge in Illuminating the Invisible: Constraining LyC Escape with Bayesian Modelling and Symbolic Regression: Parameter Recovery Test

 \section{Parameter Recovery Test}

-To evaluate the predictive performance of \texttt{PROSPECTOR}, we conducted a three-step parameter recovery test (PRT), based on the \texttt{log20} model described in Sect.~\ref{sec:models}, which showed the highest accuracy in recovering the unseen LyC flux.
+To evaluate the predictive performance of \texttt{PROSPECTOR}, we conducted a three-step parameter recovery test (PRT), based on the \texttt{d2uniNoScale} model described in Sect.~\ref{sec:models}, which showed the highest accuracy in recovering the observations.